CAUTION: May be triggering.

 Kaitlyn: That’s what she said.
 You were born ten months later.

 Benjamin: I always wondered about that.
-The neighbors used to call her a “Yankee whore”.
+The neighbors used to call her that “Yankee whore”.
 They hissed at her when we went out.

 Kaitlyn: Hypocrites live everywhere, Ben.

-Kaitlyn: She said that after you were born she felt all wrong.
+Kaitlyn: After you were born she felt all wrong.
 She said she loved you but was angry and felt trapped.
 She said she hurt you when you were three weeks old and got scared and called Grandma.
 Grandma came down from New York to help.

 Benjamin: Did she say how she hurt me?